Yang Hu

 About Me

-I am a fifth-year Ph.D. candidate in the Department of Electrical and Computer Engineering at The University of Texas at Austin supervised by Prof. Mohit Tiwari.
-I am also working closely with Prof. Sarfraz Khurshid.
-My research interests mainly lie in machine learning for software security, software engineering and automated reasoning.
+I am an applied scientist at Amazon Web Services, working on GenAI for security.
+I earned my Ph.D. in the Department of Electrical and Computer Engineering at The University of Texas at Austin supervised by Prof. Mohit Tiwari.
+I was also working closely with Prof. Sarfraz Khurshid.
+My research interests mainly lie in software security, automated reasoning, machine learning, and software engineering.
 Before Ph.D. at UT Austin, I was working with Prof. Abhik Roychoudhury at National University of Singapore, and Prof. John C.S.
 Lui at The Chinese University of Hong Kong.
 I received my bachelor's and master's degrees with honors from Xi'an Jiaotong University.

 News